There are thousands of mold strains. Black mold is the most common one but is also the deadliest.

-If you have black mold in your home, it’s important to call an expert to identify and remove the mold growths.
-If you live in Columbus or any one the surrounding communities, take a look at our mold removal services.
-We’ve taken a common sense approach to a common problem when it comes to mold cleanup or mold removal.
+If you have black mold in your home, it’s essential to call an expert to identify and remove the mold growth.
+If you live in Columbus or surrounding communities, look at our mold removal services.
+We’ve taken a common sense approach to a common problem regarding mold cleanup or removal.

 Renewed Standards in Restoration

 With the understanding that our company alone may never change the entire restoration industry.
-Many of our team members and associates have decades of experience in water damage cleanup and each have made a pact that in the development of iDry Columbus, and in the services we offer to every client, that a renewed standard would be created and used as the approach on every claim.; even if that standard would only apply to the water damage cleanup or property claims that we were involved in.
+Many of our team members and associates have decades of experience in water damage cleanup.
+Each has made a pact that in the development of iDry Columbus, and in the services we offer to every client, a renewed standard would be created and used as the approach on every claim.; even if that standard would only apply to the water damage cleanup or property shares that we were involved in.

 Its Restoration Redefined.
 Guaranteed.